yell0w4x/tiny-arduino-serial-port/README.md

 Port numbering complies to Arduino library.
 To make ports avaiable it's necessary to define these.
 By default 8 bit variant is provided.

+`TINY_HAS_HWSERIAL0`
 `TINY_HAS_HWSERIAL1`
 `TINY_HAS_HWSERIAL2`
 `TINY_HAS_HWSERIAL3`

 It's recommeded to define them within compiler command line by using `-D` switch like `-DTINY_HAS_HWSERIAL1`.
 For 9nth bit support use this `-DTINY_HAS_HWSERIAL1=9`.

-Also we provide "Serial 0" support.
+Also we provide "Serial 0" support for Arduino Due.
 Actually MCU port and Arduino port numbers don't match.
 Table below describes mappings between these.

 Arduino   | Tiny    | SAM3x8e |
 :--------:|:-------:|:-------:|